Regulatory Enforcement

 Christian Everdell participated on the "Focus on CryptoCurrency: How to Identify Transactions that are Using Digital Currency to Avoid U.S. Sanctions" panel at the ACI's 11th Flagship Conference on Economic Sanctions: Enforcement & Compliance.
 The panel discussed how new payment methods are challenging the existing banking system for risk and compliance, how non-US companies use digital currency to avoid US sanctions rules, and how financial institutions can protect themselves.

-Jon participated in a panel at the IBA’s 20th Annual Transnational Crime Conference in Lisbon, Portugal.
-The panel, entitled “The Right to Silence When Everyone Else Is Talking,” examined the right against self-incrimination from the perspective of several countries in a world of increased cross-border information sharing between investigators, regulators, and prosecuting authorities.
+Jonathan Abernethy participated in a panel at the International Bar Association’s 20th Annual Transnational Crime Conference in Lisbon, Portugal.
+The panel, titled “The Right to Silence When Everyone Else Is Talking,” examined the right against self-incrimination from the perspective of several countries in a world of increased cross-border information sharing between investigators, regulators, and prosecuting authorities.

-Experiential legal learning platform AltaClaro has partnered with international law firm Cohen & Gresser, LLP to host a live online panel to discuss current trends in anti-money laundering enforcement.
-The panel is complimentary for in-house counsel, white-collar and regulatory attorneys, and compliance professionals.
+Experiential legal learning platform AltaClaro has partnered with international law firm Cohen & Gresser to host a live online panel to discuss current trends in anti-money laundering enforcement.

 A conference organized in partnership by Sorbonne University and C&G in relation to the French anti-corruption law, Loi Sapin II